GCA-Classroom/05-cw-game-water-drop/README.md

   - +1 point for each drop clicked

 - **Add a 30-second timer**
+  - Implement a countdown timer that starts at 30 seconds when the game begins
-  - When the timer reaches 0, the game ends
+  - When the timer reaches 0, the game ends automatically

 - **Display a message when the game ends**
   - If the player scores **20 or more points**, show a **winning** message